-For more specific device wiring information, refer to the instructions provided with the AlarmSenseTM devices used.
+For more specific device wiring information, please refer to the manufacturers' own instructions.

-The wiring for each zone circuit should be connected to the relevant 5mm connector block on the Main Control PCB and their screens terminated at the panel's base earth post (see page 13 for detailed second fix connection details).
+The wiring for each detector circuit should be connected to the relevant 5mm connector block on the Main Control PCB and their screens terminated at the panel's base earth post (see page 13 for detailed second fix connection information).